richardcurteis/PhpWebshell/README.md

-# PhpWebshell
-PHP file upload and command exec
+Password protected PHP webshell/backdoor for command execution and file local upload and remote fetch.

-Provides password protected (up to you to change this as it is hardcoded) file upload and command execution enabled backdoor.